mihalik/llmstat/README.md

 **Rate limiting**

-If DEval encounters a rate limit error (or other recoverable error from the API) it will retry with exponential backoff to try and recover from those errors.
-However, if you know you have a specific rate limit, it will be more efficient to configure DEval to run within that rate limit.
+If Deval encounters a rate limit error (or other recoverable error from the API) it will retry with exponential backoff to try and recover from those errors.
+However, if you know you have a specific rate limit, it will be more efficient to configure Deval to run within that rate limit.

 You can use the rate limiting environment variables to speed up or slow down your requests depending on the rate of requests you are trying to achieve.
 Use `DEVAL_CONCURRENCY` to increase the number of concurrent requests to run faster.
 Adust `DEVAL_REQUEST_INTERVAL_MS` and `DEVAL_REQUEST_CAP` to slow down requests.
 For example, if you wanted to run a maximum of 20 requests per minute you could set `DEVAL_REQUEST_INTERVAL_MS=60000, DEVAL_REQUEST_CAP=20` and this would prevent more than 20 requests per minute.
 If you wanted to spread those requests out through the minute it might be better to set `DEVAL_REQUEST_INTERVAL_MS=3000, DEVAL_REQUEST_CAP=1`.
 This would run a maximum of one request every 3 seconds.